Log in

 Boarding.
 Gordonstoun is one of the few remaining full-boarding schools in the UK and nearly 90% of students in the Senior School are full boarders.
 A full programme of activities is offered throughout weekends and day pupils join in with weekend activities.

-“The positive, caring, family ethos of Gordonstoun School promotes a sense of trust, respect and kindness for all.”
+Pastoral care.
+‘The positive, caring, family ethos of Gordonstoun School promotes a sense of trust, respect and kindness for all.’
 HM Inspectors, 2019

 Our systems are built around our pastoral aims, which closely reflect the Gordonstoun ethos and our aim of developing the whole person.
 As well as house parents, tutors and every member of staff are trained to look after the children.
 There is a secure online system to keep track of every child and share necessary information.

 Curriculum.
-Gordonstoun follows the English National Curriculum of GCSE and A Level examinations.
-There are a wide range of subjects available at both levels.
+Gordonstoun follows the English National Curriculum of GCSE and A level examinations.
+There is a wide range of subjects available at both levels.

 Gordonstoun has a wide support network for those students requiring Learning Support and there is the opportunity to receive one-to-one or small-group teaching.